piermafrost/GEOCLIM5_sulf/README.md

 temperature of each box at each CO2 level.
 Each row of that file represents a CO2 level, each column states the temperature of the n-th box, except the first column that states the CO2 level (in ppmv).
 * Continental climate: total grid area, land area, temperature (at each CO2 levels) and runoff (at each CO2 levels).
   See examples in INPUT/ERA5/ (ascii files.
-Area in 1e6 km2, temperature in °C, runoff in cm/y).
+Area in 1e6 km2, temperature in °C, runoff in cm/y, if INPUT_MODE is 'ascii').
   Alternatively, those 4 inputs can be read from GCM outputs (land annual climatology), in netCDF format.
-  In that case, the GCM output files info must be provided in config/GCM_input_conditions.
+  Set INPUT_MODE as 'GCM' in config/IO_CONDITIONS.
+The GCM output files info must be provided in config/GCM_input_conditions.
   The model expect 1 netCDF file per CO2 level.
 It recognizes several units and completes automatic conversions.
 If the units are not recognized, the default units will be assumed, but the user will be asked interactively to validate it.
-New units and conversion factors can easily be added in source/physical_units.f90
+New units and conversion factors can easily be added in source/physical_units.f90 (see section *defining new physical units* in *Further information*).
 * Lithology mask: a netCDF file containing the area fraction covered by each lithology class in every land pixels.
   Alternatively, the user can specify directly in config/IO_CONDITIONS a geographically uniform lithology fraction for each class.
 * topography slope: a netCDF file, only read if coupled with DynSoil.
 * A special file is also required ("All" file) containing mean climate variables (like global temperature) at each CO2 level.
   See for instance 'INPUT/ERA5/All_ERA5.dat'
+* Global Mean Surface Temperature (GMST): this input is optional, and is available in 'GCM' input mode only.
+You can specify in config/GMC_input_conditions the netCDF files and variable for 2m temperature *everywhere* (not only on lands).
+It can be stored in different netCDF files than land temperature and runoff (as runoff is very often in *land* GCM output, whose variables are defined only on lands, and not on ocean).
+However, this temperature field **must** be defined on the same grid than the land outputs.
+If nothing is specified, the GMST will not be computed and output by the model.

 #### Initialization files